traderres/webClass/learnAngular/lessons_Angular16/ANGULAR_LESSONS_PLAN.md

            Vertical Animations on height (Approach #1)
            Vertical Animations on height (Approach #2)

- 6. Page Navigation
+ 6. Angular Services
     a.
-Using the router to change the page view
+Router service:   Used to navigate to another page view
     b.
-Using hyperlinks
+Lookup Service:   Used to populate dropdowns
     c.
-Running code before leaving a page
+Message Service:  Used to display messages

  7. Buttons, Text-Fields, and Controls (using Angular Material)
     a. <a href="https://github.com/traderres/webClass/blob/master/learnAngular/lessons_Angular16/lectures/boring.lecture.dropdowns.and.textboxes.txt">Intro to Textboxes & Dropdowns</a> in Angular Material